eugeneolsen/midiplay/README.md

 - 64-bit Debian 12 (Bookworm) or later.
 Raspberry Pi OS based on Debian 12 works fine.
 - 4GB RAM (may require less RAM; hasn't been tested with less).
 - NVME SSD recommended but performs respectably with a fast SD card or flash memory.
+- Allen Protégé-16 organ.
+Other Allen organ models may work but have not been tested.

 ## Installation
 #### 🏗️ Under construction 🚧